commanderabdu/commanderabdu/README.md

 Welcome to my GitHub profile!
+I am a native speaker of Turkish and I am fluent in English.

 I am heavily interested in retro computing and mobile devices.
 I am especially interested in Linux (distros) and feature phones.
 I also play drums and I really like photography.